LKotonii/Abalone/README.md

 # Abalone
+----Python-----

-Predicting the age of abalone from physical measurements
+Predicting the age of abalone from physical measurements (Supervised Learning algorithms)